 Now it is clear that the orchid food hasn’t ingredients that can harm roses or any other plants.
 Orchid food ingredients either the macronutrients or micronutrients are what all plants need to thrive.

-But before feeding your roses and other plants orchid food you should take into your consideration several factors like:
+But before feeding your roses and other plants orchid food you should take into your consideration several factors:

 - The N-P-K formula of your specific orchid fertilizer.

 - The current stage of your plant’s life cycle.

 - Is your plant a heavy, medium, or low feeder?